 In other cases, the firm itself might be complicit in negligence or fraud.
 In either scenario, our law firm can help.

 The financial markets are cyclical and go through periods of appreciation followed by periods of decline.
 If a Financial Advisor correctly allocates his or her client’s portfolio, it should be protected against significant fluctuations in value.
 However, a client may still file a customer complaint against the Financial Advisor, which remains on their CRD unless and until is expunged through a formal expungement proceeding filed with the Financial Industry Regulatory Authority (FINRA).
-The Wolper Law Firm can help Miami Financial Advisors navigate these complex issues when they arise and even assist in the expungement of unwarranted complaints from their Form U-4 disclosure documents maintained with the Central Registration Depository, or CRD.
+The Wolper Law Firm, P.A. can help Miami Financial Advisors navigate these complex issues when they arise and even assist in the expungement of unwarranted complaints from their Form U-4 disclosure documents maintained with the Central Registration Depository, or CRD.
 Matt Wolper has handled expungements for Financial Advisors all over the country.

 Separately, when a Miami Financial Advisor becomes at odds with his or her employing brokerage firm, it is necessary that an attorney is consulted and retained.
 This often occurs when the brokerage firm eliminates a line of business that is crucial to the Financial Advisors’ financial well-being.
 It also occurs when the brokerage firm makes promises to Financial Advisors in order to lure them from competitors.
 These promises can include money, assistants, or access to certain trading desks and products.
 If the brokerage firm retracts its promises, and leaves the Financial Advisor in an untenable position, counseling with a securities attorney at an early stage is critical.
 This conduct by the employing brokerage firm may constitute a violation of the employment laws, including anti-discrimination statutes, and wage and hour statutes.
 It may also rise to the level of constructive discharge or wrongful termination.